Joy Taylor

 Similar to the iPhone, Android allows a middle ground.
 You can toggle off the Use precise location switch while keeping approximate regional access enabled if you still want to tag general cities in your posts.

+One of the biggest misconceptions about Instagram privacy is that location tagging and location tracking are the same thing.
 Here is a critical fact that clarifies the confusion: many users assume Instagram continuously tracks their GPS whereabouts 24/7.
 However, in most cases, the app only accesses your coordinates when you actively add a location tag, search for nearby places, or if you explicitly granted “Always” permissions through your device settings.

 This distinction busts the viral social media myths regarding continuous, malicious background tracking.
 The application primarily relies on two distinct methods: